- FAQs relating to the use of the CCF Research Management System (RMS)

 - How expert does the team need to be, particularly the PI, and what sort of track record would be expected?

-- Who is an appropriate NHS Manager to include as a co-applicant and what if there is more than one site involved?
+- Do I need an NHS manager?
+Who is an appropriate NHS Manager to include as a co-applicant and what if there is more than one site involved?
 Do they have to be based at the lead Trust?

 - How much change is acceptable from Stage 1 to Stage 2 (allowing for responding to reviewers comments)?